 Your child’s rights around 14-16 years

 At around 14 years, young people can consent to simple health care treatments without involving parents or guardians.
-This means your teenage child can start making decisions by himself and for himself, if health professionals believe he can understand:
+This means your teenager can start making decisions by themself and for themself, if health professionals believe your child can understand:

 - the health problem

 - any potential risks from procedures or interventions.

 From the age of 16 years, your child can consent to medical and dental treatment with the same authority as an adult.
 But your child doesn’t have an automatic right to refuse medical treatment, particularly life-saving treatment.

 Your rights as a parent

 As a parent, you have rights in relation to your child’s treatment.
 Parents or health professionals can mount a legal challenge if a teenager has refused medical treatment in life-threatening circumstances.